ilmheg/MultiAssist/README.md

 The skeleton for Fatter Cat is listed under `chara/monster/m0512/skeleton/base/b0001/skl_m0512b0001.sklb`.
 We just need the .sklb file, so select it and extract the raw file again.

-With both the . sklb skeleton file and .pap animation file extracted we can move to MultiAssist.
+With both the .sklb skeleton file and .pap animation file extracted we can move to MultiAssist.
 You may wish to move the files to a more convenient location.
 Note that the .pap and .sklb files will be nested within the same folder layout as described in FFXIV Explorer after extracting.

 ### Exporting editable animation files with MultiAssist
 After extracting our animation and skeleton file, we can finally open `MultiAssist.exe` to extract an editable animation file.

 With the Extract tab selected, we first should select our .pap and .sklb files.
-You can select these with the in-app file explorer by pressing [...] or by typing in a path manually.
+You can select these with the in-app file explorer by pressing \[...\] or by typing in a path manually.

-With the paths to the respective files set, press [Submit] to populate the animations list in the lower left corner.
+With the paths to the respective files set, press \[Submit\] to populate the animations list in the lower left corner.
 If your .pap only has one animation in it, only a single animation with be displayed here, otherwise, select the animation you wish to extract.
 If you change the .pap file at any point, make sure to press submit once again.

 The export options in the lower right corner allow you to select the file type and path of your exported animation file.
 I'll select .fbx and name my animation file export.
-Select your export directory and and press [Export] to begin exporting the file.
+Select your export directory and and press \[Export\] to begin exporting the file.
 This should be a very quick process.

-Please make sure you have everything correctly inputted before pressing [Export].
+Please make sure you have everything correctly inputted before pressing \[Export\].
 If successful, there will be a success dialog displaying the export directory.

 ![j](gh/etab.png)